woman lays face down on a couch

 Certain types of CAR T require a mandatory seven-day hospital stay.
 Others are treated outpatient and require the patient to stay within thirty minutes of the hospital for two weeks or more after their CAR T infusion.

 As a CAR T survivor, I try to support others going through the process whenever possible.
-I have spoken directly with patients getting CAR T outpatient treatment who have received no side effects at all.
+I have spoken directly with patients who have seen success with CAR T and received no side effects at all.
 They were bored because they had to stay near the hospital with nothing to do.
 Most importantly, they have received complete remissions.
 It is amazing to see the progress and success.

-What I didn’t realize when I was hospitalized and going through CAR T was the fatigue that was building up in my body.
-In the hospital, I was limited to getting out of bed only with assistance, which, when I read the nurse’s notes long after, I saw I was not very good at following that rule and kept trying to get out of bed and setting off the alarm, oops...
+What I didn’t realize when I was hospitalized and going through CAR T was the fatigue building up in my body.
+In the hospital, I was limited to getting out of bed only with assistance.
+When I read the nurse’s notes long after, I saw I was not very good at following that rule and kept trying to get out of bed and setting off the alarm.
+Oops.

 My strength slowly returned at what felt like a snail’s pace.
-I remember still being so fatigued at my thirty day appointment and asking my oncologist when it would let up.
-By my sixty day appointment and another clean scan, the fatigue was finally letting up.
+I remember still being so exhausted at my thirty-day appointment and asking my oncologist when it would let up.
+By my sixty-day appointment and another clean scan, the fatigue was finally letting up.
 There is a small hill on a road near my home that I walk with my dog almost daily.
 I could only make it to the base of the hill and could not climb it, but I finally graduated up to climbing that hill again.

 Featured Forum